WWII Allied Forces Infantry and Tank Crew Master Box 1/35

 As always it seems better looking if I did a detailed drawing more.
 The detailed mold helps easier drawing, next time I try to build as sharp molds as possible before the painting.

 An Australian Army soldier holding a Bren light machine gun.

 This hat is not a cowboy hat, it is called a slouch hat, and the Australian army’s formal equipment.

 He is holding a cigarette in his hand and this was one part with his right hand.

 American tank crew wearing his T-shirt and working pants.

-The soldiers in North Africa are sleeve roll-up and short pants, so there are a lot of flesh-colored painting points.
-All 5 bodies were painted by deep color image of tan.
+The soldiers in North Africa are sleeve roll-ups and short pants, so there are a lot of flesh-colored painting points.
+All 5 bodies were painted by a deep color image of tan.